• Skip to main content

 Relapse can be prevented, but it takes hard work, dedication, and honesty on the part of the person in recovery.
 Below we have laid out several ways to prevent relapse using the resources you gained during rehab.

 Stay connected to the recovery community.
 This is most important.
 Continue attending sessions with a therapist or counselor.
 Make it a point to join a support group or your treatment program's alumni group.
 This will provide you with encouragement and support that you will need when days get rough.
 Don't be afraid to contact one of these people when you feel weak.
 They have committed to helping you through this and want to see you succeed.
-Whatever you do, don't pull away, because isolation is one of the first things that happens when a person is about to relapse.
+Whatever you do, don't pull away, because one of the first things that happens when a person is about to relapse is being isolated..

 Play the tape all the way through.
 The compulsion to drink or use will often pass if we play out what will happen if we do take that first drink or pill or whatever.
 The consequences are often far greater than the desire to ease the pain, if we can realize that this too shall pass.